zach-monroe/betterReadsv2/README.md

 Hosting a full-stack application for free on AWS was a great learning experience about moving from development to production.

+## Roadblocks:

+The primary roadblock I faced was animating the flipbooks.
+I wanted it to feel like an actual notebook, where you simply change the text on the actual pages.
+I knew a form would feel less immersive for the user.

+I tried using a few pre-built react components, but none of them worked well with editable content, or the animation context the component would be set in.
+So I decided to build my own.
+I found a guide online to build something like this from scratch, and refactored it to work as a React component. (it was a static HTML and CSS site.)

+Refactoring it proved challenging, and my solution was less than elegant.
+In a situation like this I would happily invite a more experienced developer to provide their feedback.
+(If you would like to contribute a better solution, feel free to open an issue.)

+Ultimately, I was able to get the flipbook to behave as desired.
+Users can add and edit their highlights, and others can view them in the context of an animated notebook.

 ## Build:

 Front-End: React and TailwindCSS